Residence permit for spouses

 Proof of health insurance (public or private)

-Depending on the federal state and immigration authority, additional documents may be required.
-Please check the website of your responsible immigration authority in advance.
+Depending on your federal state and immigration office, additional documents may be required.
+Please check the website of your local immigration office beforehand.

 5. FAQ

-What is the difference between spousal privilege and spousal privilege for professionals?
+What is the difference between spousal privilege and spousal privilege for skilled workers?

-The normal spouse privilege is regulated in Section 9 Paragraph 3 of the Residence Act and basically also requires the spouse to reside in Germany for five years (Section 9 Paragraph 3 of the Residence Act).
-The spouse privilege for skilled workers reduces this time to three years (Section 9 Paragraph 3a of the Residence Act).
+The standard spouse's privilege is regulated in Section 9 (3) of the Residence Act and generally also requires the spouse to reside in Germany for five years (Section 9 (3) of the Residence Act).
+The spouse's privilege for skilled workers reduces this period to three years (Section 9 (3a) of the Residence Act).

 Is there also a spousal privilege for spouses of Germans?

 Yes!
-The law also only stipulates a required residence period of three years for spouses of Germans (Section 28 Paragraph 2 of the Residence Act).
+The law also only stipulates a required residence period of three years for spouses of German citizens (Section 28 (2) of the Residence Act).

-Why does the law require the spouse to be employed in order to be granted a permanent residence permit?
+Why does the law require the spouse to be employed in order to obtain a permanent residence permit?

-According to the justification for the law, the regulation is intended to give spouses of skilled workers an incentive to also work in Germany.
-This is intended to promote integration, among other things.
+According to the legislative explanatory memorandum, the regulation is intended to provide an incentive for spouses of skilled workers to also pursue gainful employment in Germany.
+This is intended, among other things, to promote integration.

 Are assisting activities as a spouse sufficient to make use of the spousal privilege?